rapha-lima/docker-job/README.md

 ## How to deploy it

-There is an script to deploy an run the app on AWS.
+There is an script to deploy and run the app on AWS.

 #### Steps: